Equity

 • Hispanic/Latino versus non-Hispanic/Latino

-• LGBTQ+ versus cisgender/heterosexual
+• 2SLGBTQIA+ versus cisgender/heterosexual

 • Rural versus urban/suburban